RJ50 vs RJ45: What’s the Difference?

 RJ45 (8P8C)

 Due to its 8-wire design, RJ45 is well-suited for Ethernet and PoE (Power over Ethernet) systems.
 It is the “go-to” connector for home and enterprise networks, Wi-Fi access points, VoIP phones, IP cameras, and data centers.
-According to DigiKey, RJ45 connectors allow stable wired connections between Internet-enabled devices (PCs, servers, smart TVs, etc.) for faster speeds and security.
+According to DigiKey, RJ45 connectors provide reliable wired connectivity between Internet-enabled devices (PCs, servers, smart TVs, etc.) for higher throughput and security.

 They’ve even been adapted for industrial use – modern RJ45 designs (often shielded) appear in factory automation, robotics, IoT control systems, and other harsh environments.
 In short, if you’re wiring a standard LAN or any Ethernet application, RJ45 is the connector you’ll use.